 .

-My experiences coaching football in Japan have generally been good; though, at times working with folks with different ideas about what is and isn't possible can be vexing.
-If a guy has never seen something before himself, he's not likely to believe it's possible.
-New and different ways of doing things are often met with resistance in this environment; I've experienced this on the field and off.
-Perhaps there's a pride issue in there somewhere; although, that's probably true everywhere.
+My experiences coaching football in Japan have generally been good; although, at times, working with people with different ideas about whats possible can be vexing.
+Perhaps, its human nature; if a person has never seen, or done a particular feat themself, they're not likely to believe it's possible.
+New and different ways of doing things are often met with resistance in this type of situation; I've experienced this both on and off the football field.

 .